Quantum complexity in gravity, quantum field theory, and quantum information science: Key notions

-The Lyapunov-like exponent $\lambda_{\rm OTOC}$ is well-defined only in a semiclassical regime, where one can expand the OTOC in a small parameter ($\hbar$ or $1/N$, for instance).
-At the \emph{scrambling time} $t_*\sim \lambda_{\rm OTOC}^{-1}\log (N)$, the first two terms in~\eqref{eq:general_OTOC} equal each other: information about a local perturbation [$W$ in Eq.~\eqref{eq:OTOC_Maldacena}] has scrambled throughout the system; $W(t)$ and $V$ have an order-1 commutator.
-A system's scrambling time is as low as possible if the Lyapunov-like exponent is as large as possible: $\lambda_{\rm OTOC}= 2\pi/\beta$~\cite{Maldacena:2015waa}.
-Systems that achieve this condition are called fast scramblers.
-Black holes and the large-$N$ SYK model are believed to be examples.
+where $N$ is the number of degrees of freedom and $t$ is time. $\lambda_{\rm OTOC}$ is defined via semiclassical expansion in a small parameter like $\hbar$ or $1/N$.
+At the \emph{scrambling time} $t_*\sim \lambda_{\rm OTOC}^{-1}\log (N)$, the first two terms in~\eqref{eq:general_OTOC} are equal.
+Black holes and the large-$N$ SYK model are believed to be examples of {\it fast scramblers}, with the largest possible $\lambda_{\rm OTOC}= 2\pi/\beta$~\cite{Maldacena:2015waa}.

 \item \textbf{Holography:} A duality stating that gravitational physics in a bulk region is equivalent to a quantum theory on the region's boundary.
-Often, a holographer aims to identify a map between a bulk quantity and a boundary quantity.
-Identifying such a map, one \emph{matches} the two quantities.
+A {\it holographic map} between bulk and boundary quantities identifies bulk quantities with the dual boundary description.

-\item \textbf{Jackiw-Teitelboim (JT) gravity:} A two-dimensional gravitational theory with a coupling to a dilaton (a real scalar field $\Phi$)~\cite{Mertens:2022irh}.
-Let $G_{\rm N}$ denote Newton's constant; $\mathcal{M}$, a $d$-dimensional smooth manifold; $g$, the metric's determinant; $R$, the Ricci scalar; $L$, the AdS radius; $K$, the extrinsic curvature of the induced metric on the manifold's boundary, $\partial \mathcal{M}$; and $h$, the determinant of that induced metric.
-The JT-gravity action, excluding topological contributions, has the form
+\item \textbf{Jackiw-Teitelboim (JT) gravity:} A two-dimensional gravitational theory coupled to a dilaton (a real scalar field $\Phi$)~\cite{Mertens:2022irh}.
+Let $G_{\rm N}$ be Newton's constant; $\mathcal{M}$, a $2$-dimensional smooth manifold; $g$, the metric's determinant; $R$, the Ricci scalar; $L$, the AdS radius; $K$, the extrinsic curvature of the induced metric on the manifold's boundary, $\partial \mathcal{M}$; and $h$, the determinant of that induced metric.
+The JT-gravity action, excluding topological contributions, is: